 - Repairs that the buyer will take on after closing

 Confused, or need extra guidance?

 There’s a lot to discuss and plan for when it comes to closing costs, so be sure to work with an agent who can support you every step of the way.

-Whether you want help prepping your home for sale or assistance with budgeting for your first-ever home purchase, reach out today to Edina Realty or one of our agents for expert answers and advice.
+Whether you’re looking for help to prep your home for sale or assistance with your budget on your first-ever home purchase, reach out to Edina Realty or one of our agents for expert advice today